NetCAS: Dynamic Cache and Backend Device Management in Networked Environments: Background and Motivation

 Modern datacenters are increasingly shifting from server-attached disks toward \emph{disaggregated storage}, where compute and storage scale independently across the network.
-This shift improves hardware utilization, elasticity, and cost efficiency~\cite{zhang24dds, meta-lightning, aws-aurora}, while centralized pools simplify management and enable multi-tenancy.
-Major cloud providers such as AWS Aurora~\cite{aws-aurora} and Azure SQL Hyperscale~\cite{azure-hyperscale} already adopt this model in production at scale.
+This shift improves hardware utilization, elasticity, and cost efficiency~\cite{zhang24dds, meta-lightning, aws-aurora}, while centralized pools simplify management and enable multi-tenancy; major cloud systems such as AWS Aurora~\cite{aws-aurora} and Azure SQL Hyperscale~\cite{azure-hyperscale} already adopt this model at scale.

-One of the key enablers of this design is \emph{NVMe over Fabrics~(NVMe-oF)}~\cite{nvme_spec_2024}, which extends the NVMe protocol beyond local PCIe links to network fabrics such as RDMA or TCP.
-By removing intermediate protocol translations, NVMe-oF allows remote NVMe SSDs to be accessed as if they were local block devices, retaining NVMe’s parallel command queues and low-overhead submission/completion path~\cite{nvmexpress22rdma}.
-NVMe-oF thus provides low latency, high throughput, and scalable connectivity, making networked NVMe practical for latency-sensitive workloads.

-Together with high-speed fabrics, these advances bring the performance of remote storage closer to that of local devices~\cite{kang2025understanding, markussen24resdis}.
-As a result, disaggregation is no longer limited by prohibitive I/O overheads but has become a viable foundation for cloud-scale storage.
+NVMe over Fabrics~(NVMe-oF), introduced in \S\ref{subsec:nvme_of}, preserves key NVMe advantages even over the network~\cite{nvme_of_11a_hist}, making remote NVMe practical for latency-sensitive services.
+Together with high-speed fabrics~\cite{kang2025understanding, markussen24resdis}, this means remote storage can no longer be treated as an exceptionally slow tier; instead, disaggregated deployments become a realistic operating point where split policies must adapt to network variability.
+At the same time, \S\ref{subsec:nhc} shows that modern cache/backend pairs often have overlapping throughput regions, so maximizing hit rate is not equivalent to maximizing throughput.
+Figure~\ref{fig:compared_to_splitting} further shows that split routing can outperform cache-only routing and that the best split changes with concurrency.
+Therefore, in our setting the motivation is not to further optimize hit-rate policies, but to build a controller that continuously tracks the throughput-optimal split point.